-Established as a national park in 1972, South Luangwa is a remote jewel of dry woodland, floodplains and oxbow lakes, populated with well over 400 species of wildlife.
+Established as a national park in 1972, South Luangwa is an undiscovered jewel of dry woodland, floodplains and oxbow lakes, populated with well over 400 species of wildlife.
 The park is located in eastern Zambia on the tail end of the Great Rift Valley and contains two endemic quadruped species, Crawshay’s zebra and Thornicraft’s giraffe.
 Luangwa’s mineral-rich volcanic soil gives rise to lush vegetation; here you will find mopane trees, several types of mahogany, and dense thickets of ebony.
-Moving through the park, the landscape unveils various vegetation zones, from grass plains to riverine areas, woodlands and salt springs.
-This diversity also results in distinct wildlife species, and the park is particularly a bird-lover’s utopia.
+As guests move through the park, the landscape unveils various vegetation zones, from grass plains to riverine areas, woodlands and salt springs.
+This diversity also results in distinct wildlife species, and the park is particularly a bird lover’s utopia.

 Selected South Luangwa Safari Lodges

-South Luangwa is known for its high profusion of leopards, endemic puku, impala and waterbuck, as well as large concentrations of bushbuck, hippo, crocodiles, elephants, buffalo, and lion.
+South Luangwa is known for its great profusion of leopards, endemic puku, impala, and waterbuck, as well as large concentrations of bushbuck, hippo, crocodiles, elephants, buffalo, and lion.

-The park remains something of a secluded treasure, perhaps due to its relative remoteness, making it an indispensable destination before its excellent reputation as one of the world’s best wildlife sanctuaries unlocks Kruger-level floodgates of visitors.
-One of the park’s highlights is its night safari, and it was in this remarkable location that the walking safari originated.
+The park remains something of a secluded treasure, perhaps due to its relative remoteness, making it an essential destination before its excellent reputation as one of the world’s best wildlife sanctuaries unlocks Kruger-level floodgates of visitors.
+One of the park’s highlights is its night safari, and it was in this unusual location that the walking safari originated.

 - High concentrations of game, particularly leopard, hippo and crocodile